Neville Lederle

-Neville Lederle (25 September 1938 – 17 May 2019) was a racing driver from South Africa.
+Neville Lederle (25 September 1938 – 17 May 2019) was a racing driver from South Africa, and the 1963 South African Drivers Champion.
 He participated in two World Championship Formula One Grands Prix, scoring a single championship point.

 Early life

 Lederle was born in Theunissen, Orange Free State and schooled at St Andrews in Bloemfontein.

 Formula One career

-Starting out in Formula One with his Ford-engined Lotus 18 in 1961, he retired from the Rand Grand Prix and only managed 14th in the Cape Grand Prix in January 1962.
+Starting out in Formula One with his Ford-engined Lotus 18 in 1961, Lederle retired from the Rand Grand Prix and only managed 14th in the Cape Grand Prix in January 1962.
 Later that year, however, he acquired a Lotus 21 with a Climax engine and came fifth in the 1962 Rand Grand Prix and fourth in the Natal Grand Prix.
 This form led him to a sixth place in the World Championship South African Grand Prix and thus a World Championship point in his first event at that level.

-In 1963 Lederle broke a leg in practice for the Rand 9 Hours sports car race and missed a large part of the 1964 season whilst recovering.
+In 1963, Lederle broke a leg in practice for the Rand 9 Hours sports car race and missed a large part of the 1964 season whilst recovering.
 He returned with his Lotus 21 for the end-of-season 1964 Rand Grand Prix where he finished 10th, but he narrowly failed to qualify for January's 1965 South African Grand Prix.
 After this disappointment, Lederle effectively retired from racing to concentrate on business interests, which included a Volkswagen dealership.